jrtechs/NodeJSBlog/blogContent/posts/data-science/implementing-a-quadtree-in-python.md

 ![png](media/quad-tree/output_4_1.png)

-If we change the hyperparameter to split until there is at most two objects per cell, we get larger cells.
+If we change the hyperparameter to split until there are at most two objects per cell, we get larger cells.

 ![png](media/quad-tree/output_5_1.png)

 # Future Work

-In the near future, I plan on making a post on how you can use quadtrees to do image compression.
+In the future, I plan on making a post on how you can use quadtrees to do image compression.